-- future financial performanceStrategy and
+- Current and future financial performance on both a NAV and share price basis

-- business model
+- Strategy and business model

 - Corporate governance

 - ESG performance and sustainability

 - Climate Change

 - Dividend

 The Board welcomes shareholders' views and places great importance on communication with the shareholders of the Company.
 The Board is responsible for the content of communication regarding corporate issues and for communicating its views to shareholders.
 The Board aims to ensure that shareholders are provided with sufficient information to understand the risk/reward balance to which they are exposed by the holding of shares in the Company.
 Active engagement with shareholders is carried out throughout the year and regular communication is undertaken to ensure that they understand the performance of the business.
 The Board is committed to maintaining open channels of communication and to engaging with shareholders in a manner which they find most meaningful, in order to gain an understanding of the views of shareholders.
 These channels include: